CHAPTER 1: Loomings

 Mt.
 Hecla (now spelled Hekla) is a volcano in Iceland.
 During the Middle Ages, it was called "the Gateway to Hell".
-(The entrance in the Spouter Inn seems reminiscent of the entrance to Dante's Hell, though that may be just because both books are in the same course.)
+(The entrance in the Spouter Inn seems reminiscent of the entrance to Dante's Hell.)

 Curios are "rare, unusual, or intriguing objects"; Melville is credited by The Compact Edition of the Oxford English Dictionary with coining this word.